FontoXML/fontoxpath/CONTRIBUTING.md

 ### Debugging

 You can run a [demo page (http://localhost:8080)](http://localhost:8080) which can be used for debugging.
-You only have to start the server with `npm run start`.
+This page is in it's own subpackage in the demo folder.
+This page aims to do as little code transpilation as possible in order to make debugging easy.
+Run it by cd-ing into it, running `npm install`, followed by an `npm start`.

 This script runs the typescript compiler in watch mode and serves a simple test application.

 ### Running the tests